Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 The HGB-205 study – Phase I/II clinical study in subjects with TDT or with severe SCD

-bluebird is conducting the HGB-205 study, a phase I/II clinical study, in France to study the safety and efficacy of its LentiGlobin product candidate in the treatment of subjects with TDT and of subjects with severe SCD.
+bluebird is conducting the HGB-205 study, a Phase I/II clinical study, in France to study the safety and efficacy of its LentiGlobin product candidate in the treatment of subjects with TDT and of subjects with severe SCD.
 In December 2013, the company said that the first subject with TDT had been treated in this study; in October 2014, bluebird declared that the first subject with severe SCD had been treated in this study.
 By February 2017, the study had been fully enrolled.

-bluebird is conducting HGB-206 multi-site phase I clinical study in the US to evaluate the safety and efficacy of its LentiGlobin product candidate for the treatment of subjects with severe SCD.
+bluebird is conducting HGB-206 multi-site Phase I clinical study in the US to evaluate the safety and efficacy of its LentiGlobin product candidate for the treatment of subjects with severe SCD.
 In October 2016, the company amended the protocol of its HGB-206 study to expand enrollment and incorporate several process changes, including updated drug product manufacturing process.
-Enrollment had begun under this amended protocol, and, in February 2017, the company treated the first subject under this amended protocol.
+Enrollment had begun under this amended protocol, and in February 2017, the company treated the first subject under this amended protocol.

-The Northstar-2 Study (HGB-207) – Phase III study in subjects with TDT and a non-β0/ β0 genotype
+The Northstar-2 Study (HGB-207) – Phase III study in subjects with TDT and a non-β0/β0 genotype

-The Northstar-2 study is an ongoing single-dose, open-label, non-randomized, international, multi-site phase III clinical study to evaluate the safety and efficacy of the LentiGlobin product candidate to treat subjects with TDT and non-β0/β0 genotype.
-Approximately 23 subjects will be enrolled in the study, consisting of at least 15 adolescent and adult subjects between 12 and 50 years of age at enrollment, and at least 8 pediatric subjects less than 12 years of age at enrollment.
+The Northstar-2 study is an ongoing single-dose, open-label, non-randomized, international, multi-site Phase III clinical study to evaluate the safety and efficacy of the LentiGlobin product candidate to treat subjects with TDT and non-β0/β0 genotype.
+Approximately 23 subjects will be enrolled in the study, consisting of at least 15 adolescent and adult subjects between 12 and 50 years of age at enrollment and at least eight pediatric subjects less than 12 years of age at enrollment.
 In December 2016, the first subject had received treatment with the LentiGlobin product candidate.

 The planned Northstar-3 Study (HGB-212) – Phase III Study for TDT in subjects with TDT and a β0/ β0 genotype

-The company plans the initiation of HGB-212, a phase III clinical study of LentiGlobin in patients with TDT and the β0/β0 genotype in 2H FY2017.
+The company plans the initiation of HGB-212, a Phase III clinical study of LentiGlobin in patients with TDT and the β0/β0 genotype in 2H FY2017.

 bluebird expects to enroll up to 15 adult, adolescent, and pediatric subjects.
 The company anticipates that the primary endpoint of the Northstar-3 study will be transfusion reduction, which is defined as a demonstration of a reduction in the volume of pRBC transfusion requirements in the post-treatment time period of 12-24 months, compared with the average annual transfusion requirement in the 24 months prior to enrollment.